marshall-strong/wickham/TAYLOR-Model-8754-Ice-Cream-Machine.md

 3. Step 3: Assemble the freezer door.

 * Place the large rubber gaskets into the grooves on the back side of the freezer door.
 Slide the white plastic front bearings over the baffle rods onto the bearing hubs making certain that the flanged end of the bearing is resting against the freezer door.
-DO NOT LUBRICATE THE GASKET(S) OR THE FRONT BEARING(S).
+DO NOT LUBRICATE THE GASKETS OR THE FRONT BEARINGS.

 ![Figure 07](files/Taylor8754/Taylor8754_Figure07.png)